Vulnerable (Marvin Gaye album): Recording

 Recording sessions for the album started in 1977 at Marvin's recording studio.
 Some of the songs were constantly reworked by Gaye until he was satisfied with what he had recorded.
 "Why Did I Choose You" was recorded twice, as was "I Wish I Didn't Love You So", "I Won't Cry Anymore" and "The Shadow of Your Smile".
 Other songs Gaye recorded were songs of his own compositions including "Stranger in My Life", "Walkin' in the Rain" and "Just Like".

-"She Needs Me" is a cover of a country song George Jones released on his 1976 album, Alone Again.
+"She Needs Me" is a cover of Peggy Lee's single "He Needs Me", from 1955.

 Eventually satisfied with the music, he titled it The Ballads and had it ready for a 1979 release with Motown.
 However, due to the fall out over his album, Here, My Dear, Gaye shelved the project indefinitely despite telling author David Ritz that he felt the album was "the best stuff I ever did".
 It would stay on the shelf for nearly a decade.